 You may cross-reference strategies if you feel that they fit into more than one category, however each strategy will be counted only once.
 Choose strategies that relate to your major areas.
 The rubric is listed on page number, 20.

 Each group needs 3 students.
 An important aspect of being a teacher is continued professional development, or continued learning about children, literacy, learning, and teaching.
 This continued professional development can occur when you read professional journals/magazines; read books about teaching and learning; talk to teaching colleagues; attend conferences and share information with your colleagues; observe and work with the student; or investigate new materials to use in literacy development.
-Choose one of the activities below to demonstrate your professional development.

-A. Review six articles from professional journals related to some aspect of literacy learning and/or teaching.
+Review nine articles from professional journals related to some aspect of literacy learning and/or teaching.
 Head your paper with a correct bibliographic entry for the article.
-Critically review the most significant points of the article, discuss why you chose the article, and address the question, "would you recommend this article to a colleague or pre-service teacher (or how would use this information with students?)
-Why or Why not?" in your conclusion.
-The journals you may use are the following: Reading Teacher, Language Arts, Reading Research and Instruction, Phi Delta Kappan, Childhood Education, Young Children, Journal of Learning Disabilities, Primary Voices, Journal of Adolescent and Adult Literacy, Voices from the Middle, English Journal or a research journal in the area of literacy (get approval from the instructor).
+Critically review the most significant points of the article, discuss why you chose the article, and address the question, “would you recommend this article to a colleague or pre-service teacher (or how would use this information with students?)
+Why or Why not?” in your conclusion.
+The journals you may use are the following: Reading Teacher, Language Arts, Reading Research and Instruction, Phi Delta Kappan, Childhood Education, Young Children, Journal of Learning Disabilities, Primary Voices, Journal of Adolescent and Adult Literacy, Voices from the Middle, English Journal or a research journal in the area of literacy.
 You must select peer-review articles!!
 You also need to attach all articles that you select for this project when you turn in the project.

 There are two lesson plan formats listed in the syllabus (pp.21-22).
-Session#1 (pre-test) will be focused on using a variety of assessments; you will apply different strategies to meet each child's need after the tutoring session # 2.
+Session#1 (pre-test) will be focused on using a variety of assessments; you will apply different strategies to meet each child’s need after the tutoring session # 2.
 A hard copy of the typed, single-spaced, 12 font (Times New Roman font, like this syllabus), lesson plan is due in the class on Mondays so that I can give you feedback before the next tutoring session.
 The sessions 2-7 are a treatment period.
-This means that you not only provide a variety of strategies to meet the students' instructional needs but also include some informal assessments such as taking observation notes, asking questions, etc. Assessment and instruction are always tied together during your tutoring sessions.
+This means that you not only provide a variety of strategies to meet the students’ instructional needs, but also include some informal assessments such as taking observation notes, asking questions, etc. Assessment and instruction are always tied together during your tutoring sessions.
 The final session will be an overview to determine whether the students have made improvement, and it is more like a post-test.
 An example of lesson plan will be posted to the D2L.